JakeSRhodesLab/RF-AE/README.md

-# Random Forest Autoencoder (RF-AE)
+# Random Forest Autoencoders (RF-AE) 🌲🌿

-This repository provides the PyTorch implementation of RF-AE (Random Forest Autoencoder), a hybrid supervised dimensionality reduction framework that combines Random-Forest–guided manifold learning with neural autoencoders.
+This repository provides the PyTorch implementation of RF-AE (Random Forest Autoencoders), a hybrid supervised dimensionality reduction framework that combines Random-Forest–guided manifold learning with neural autoencoders.
 RF-AE integrates the RF-PHATE embedder with a neural autoencoder to learn low-dimensional representations that preserve label-aware geometric structure from the input data.

 The accompanying paper, accepted at **NeurIPS 2025**, is available at [https://openreview.net/forum?id=NjxW4m6KdH](https://openreview.net/forum?id=NjxW4m6KdH).
 To fully reproduce the experiments and figures from the paper, including trained models and datasets, please refer to the following [source code and data repository](https://udemontreal-my.sharepoint.com/:f:/g/personal/adrien_aumon_umontreal_ca/ElMq7KdbaShBg6Pv3gioXyEBLygJKpGLH5-HBv5VQRvjmQ?e=hUFtl7).